 As with any drug therapies, oral antiviral tablets are not routinely recommended for use during pregnancy.
-Valaciclovir/aciclovir have been used for treating genital herpes for over 40 years and as with any drug, a register has been kept to report any adverse side effects for pregnant people who have taken it.
-To date there have been no adverse side effects reported for either the baby or the parent.
+Valaciclovir/aciclovir have been used for treating genital herpes for over 40 years and as with any drug, a register has been kept to report any adverse side effects for women who have taken it during pregnancy.
+To date there have been no adverse side effects reported for either the baby or the mother.